Operation Toan Thang III: July

 On 19 July at 14:00 mechanized infantry from the 2nd Brigade, 25th infantry Division found 15 PAVN/VC graves 9 mi northeast of Go Dau Ha, they had apparently been killed by artillery two days earlier.
-At 15:00 a unit of the 199th LIB found a 4 ton food cache 24 mi north-northeast of Xuân Lộc.
+At 15:00 a unit of the 199th LIB found a 4-ton food cache 24 mi north-northeast of Xuân Lộc.
 At 17:15 a unit of the 3rd Brigade, 1st Infantry Division directed helicopter gunship and artillery fire onto a 20 enemy soldiers 5 mi south of Dầu Tiếng, a sweep of the area found six PAVN/VC dead.
 At 17:45 a unit of the 2nd Brigade, 25th Infantry Division air assaulted into a landing zone 6 mi northeast of Trảng Bàng and were immediately engaged by a PAVN force from the 9th Division.
 Artillery and airstrikes were called in and the PAVN withdrew at 19:15 leaving 47 dead and ten captured and 17 AK-47s and ten RPG launchers.
 At 18:25 a unit from the 11th ACR engaged an enemy force 9 mi west of Lai Khê, killing nine and capturing one.

-On 20 July at 09:30 mechanized infantry from the 1st Brigade, 25th infantry Division received ten rounds of 82mm mortar fire 5 mi northeast of Tây Ninh, artillery was directed onto the firing position and a sweep of the area found 11 dead PAVN/VC and one 82mm mortar.
+On 20 July at 09:30 mechanized infantry from the 1st Brigade, 25th infantry Division received ten rounds of 82 mm mortar fire 5 mi northeast of Tây Ninh, artillery was directed onto the firing position and a sweep of the area found 11 dead PAVN/VC and one 82 mm mortar.
 At 11:10 a unit of the 2nd Brigade, 1st Cavalry Division found seven dead PAVN in a bunker complex destroyed by airstrikes 6 mi east of Phú Cường.
 Further searches of the area found another 15 PAVN killed by airstrikes.
 On 21 July at 00:55 a unit of the 2nd Brigade, 25th Infantry Division ambushed an estimated 20 PAVN/VC 4 mi west of Phú Cường supported by helicopter and fixed wing gunships killing seven nd capturing one.
 At 07:30 a helicopter gunship of the 1st Cavalry Division received 12.7mm machinegun fire 4 miles south-southeast of Katum, the gunship engaged the position and called in airstrikes killing 11 PAVN/VC.
 At 12:20 a unit of the 3rd Brigade, 9th Infantry Division operating 4 miles south of Bến Lức engaged with an enemy force killing 12 and capturing one individual and two crew-served weapons.